darklang/honeycomb-logger/README.md

 (whether it's honeytail or honeycomb-kubernetes-agent or a beeline) does any processing.

+Thus, we send events both to Honeycomb and to stdout for capture by other log-collection tools.

 ## Use

 We provide Dockerfile containing an nginx proxy that does this.